 Course Tutor, Story for Screenwriting

-For seven years, Kieran worked in entertainment and factual television as a Researcher, Reporter and Producer.
-In 2007 he joined the acclaimed Irish medical drama The Clinic, initially as a Script Researcher, then progressing to Script Editor.
+For seven years, Kieran worked in entertainment and factual television as Researcher, Reporter and Producer.
+In 2007 he joined RTE’s acclaimed medical drama The Clinic, initially as Script Researcher, then progressing to Script Editor.

-After three full seasons on The Clinic, Kieran helped develop its final season as Series Editor, before taking up the role as Story Editor on Ireland’s popular soap opera Fair City, where he stayed for five years.
+After three full seasons of The Clinic, Kieran helped develop its final season as Series Editor, before taking up the role as Story Editor on RTE’s popular soap opera Fair City, where he stayed for five years.
 During his time on Fair City, Kieran was involved in every stage of the editorial process, working as a Storyliner, Script Editor and Scriptwriter.

-In 2015, Kieran became Script Editor on the award-winning police series Red Rock, and combined script editing with story development for the show.
-In 2018, he moved to the UK to work as a Script Editor on Eastenders (BBC), where he was quickly promoted to Senior Script Editor.
-Kieran is currently Development Producer on Eastenders.
+In 2015, Kieran became Script Editor on TV3’s award winning police series Red Rock, and combined script editing with story development for the show.
+He is now Senior Script Editor on EastEnders.

 Kieran’s experience leaves him well placed to discover and nurture new talent.
 “What can help a writer succeed is their own voice coming through.
 It’s important to encourage new writers to be honest with their story.
 Let go.
 Throw caution to the wind and don’t worry about the critical reader,” he advises.